LukePappa/Ourism/synthesis.md

-Our purpose is to be one with God, who is divine love, the only reality.
+Everything present at the instant of creation is subject to a world in which it comes to recognize divine love as the only reality.
+To cultivate the clarity of mind necessary to fulfill your purpose, stop inflicting misery upon yourself in response to external events, the actions of others, and personal shortcomings.